InterAcademy Partnership: Governance

 The highest decisive body of IAP is the General Assembly, which meets every third year, and where each member organization has one vote on organizational decisions.
 At these meetings, member academies elect new leadership, approve new members, report on organizational activities over the last triennial period, and approve a strategic plan for the next three years.

 In between the meetings, the work is directed by three executive committees, one for each pillar of the Partnership (or in the case of IAP Policy, a board), supported by a secretariat from a host academy.
 Each executive committee/board convenes annually, with two co-chairs presiding.
 One of the co-chairs shall be nominated by an academy in a low or middle income country (LMIC); the other shall be nominated by a high income country (HIC).
 Similar rules of diversity in economic development hold for the executive committee member academies in order to represent a global view.
-The number of member academies composing the executive committee varies: 11 member academies in IAP for Science, 9 member academies in IAP for Health, and 15 member academies in IAP for Policy.
+The number of member academies composing the executive committee varies: 17 member academies in IAP Policy Advice Committee, 14 member academies in IAP Capacity Building Committee, and 15 member academies in IAP Communication, Education and Outreach Committee.

-A Steering Committee composed of the six executive committee/board co-chairs guides the InterAcademy Partnership.
-From these six Steering Committee members, two are selected to act as co-Presidents.
-The current co-Presidents are Richard Catlow (UK) and Depei Liu (China).
-A Board includes the Steering Committee along with one representative from each of four regional networks of academies: in Africa, the Americas, the Asia/Pacific region, and Europe, for a total of ten representatives.
+A Board composed of the six executive committee/board co-chairs guides the InterAcademy Partnership.
+From these six Board members, two are selected to act as co-Presidents.
+The current co-Presidents are Margareth (Peggy) A. Hamburg (USA) and Masresha Fetene (Ethiopia).
+The Board includes representatives from each of four regional networks of academies: in Africa, the Americas, the Asia/Pacific region, and Europe.